-This guide will outline how to deploy, monitor and manage Bitdefender Endpoint Security using Naverisk and the Bitdefender GravityZone Control Centre.
+This guide will outline how to deploy, monitor and manage Bitdefender Endpoint Security on Windows devices using Naverisk and the Bitdefender GravityZone Control Center.

-This section will outline how you can deploy BitDefender to your client's workstations and servers through Naverisk.
+This section will cover how you can deploy BitDefender to your client's workstations and servers using Naverisk.

 Now that you have created your Bitdefender Deployment script, you can either run this manually through the Devices tab or create a scheduled job to deploy this script pack at a designated time.

 Please note that the deployment process can take some time, possibly up to 15 minutes, depending on the speed of the client device and internet connection.